Here’s what you should consider when making your long-term charitable giving plan.

-In the case of the latter, it is important to take into account the ongoing and changing needs of those causes over time, as well as the impact you can continue to have in the future.
+In the latter's case, it is important to consider the ongoing and changing needs of those causes over time.
+It is also key to consider the impact you can continue to have in the future.

 What Are Your Goals For Your Charitable Fund?

+For example, one fundholder decided the best way to support her favorite causes was by establishing a future designated fund with the Saint Paul & Minnesota Foundation that will be financed by her will.
+Over time her ongoing gifts will fund three of her favorite causes, which support women, nature and dogs.
 You might also consider how you would like your family to be involved.
 One of the ways we support multi-generational giving is by encouraging family giving conversations.
-Thinking through your legacy will allow you to engage following generations in philanthropy, easily support your favorite nonprofits forever or make a perpetual difference for the causes you care about most.
+Thinking through your legacy will allow you to engage the following generations in philanthropy, easily support your favorite nonprofits forever or make a perpetual difference for the causes you care about most.

 For example, one of our fundholders ensured his giving lived on after he passed by including his children and grandchildren in his long-term giving plan.
 After his passing, his donor advised fund was bequeathed to his children who have now included their children and grandchildren, creating four generations of giving.